tjheslin1/sunday-arcana-recruitment/doc.md

 _10th-level feature_
 <div style='margin-top:0px'></div>

-When you reach this level, regardless of your class or classes, you can start to recruit followers.
+When you reach this level, regardless of your, class or classes, you can start to recruit followers.

+<div style='margin-top:0px'></div>

 Followers start at 1st-level and have the statistics of a Sidekick, detailed in [Tasha's Cauldron of Everything](https://www.dndbeyond.com/sources/tcoe/dungeon-masters-tools#Sidekicks).

+<div style='margin-top:0px'></div>

-Some examples of a Sidekicks are:
+Some example followers are:

 - A Spellcasting sidekick with the _Role_ of Healer who worships the same diety as you;
 devoting their time to prayer and the upkeep of your diety's local Temple.